habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo /etc/init.d/mysqld start

 After all this hard work we should be able to get Wakame-vdc up and running.
 Start the upstart jobs.

+These 4 upstart jobs can be started in any order as long as *rabbitmq-server* and *mysqld* have been started first.

     sudo start vdc-dcmgr
     sudo start vdc-collector